firmhouse/firmhouse-sdk/packages/headless-react/README.md

 This package is a set of fully customizable React components that can be used to build a headless UI for a Firmhouse Storefront.

-You can find the full documentation at [https://developer.firmhouse.com/sdks/headless-react](https://developer.firmhouse.com/sdks/headless-react)
+You can find the full documentation at [https://developer.firmhouse.com/sdks/headless-react](https://developer.firmhouse.com/~/changes/1JxsjBJuo94JOj1BO5j9/sdks/headless-react)

+> **Note:** This package is still in development and can be subject to breaking changes.

 ## Installation